saladtopfive/OTWnatas-walkthrough/natas2/solution.md

 ```
 http://natas2.natas.labs.overthewire.org/files/
 ```
-we can see the contents of the folder, where we find users.txt.
+We can see the contents of the folder, where we find users.txt.
 Clicking on it will grant us the credentials to natas3.